Oh, Mr Porter!

 Oh, Mr Porter! is a 1937 British comedy film starring Will Hay with Moore Marriott and Graham Moffatt and directed by Marcel Varnel.
-While not Hay's commercially most successful (although it grossed £500,000 at the box office – equal to about £34,000,000 at 2020 value), it is probably his best-known film to modern audiences.
+While not Hay's commercially most successful (although it grossed £500,000 at the box office – equal to about £34,000,000 at 2020 value), it is his best-known film to modern audiences.
 It is widely acclaimed as the best of Hay's work, and a classic of its genre.
 The film had its first public showing in November 1937 and went on general release on 3 January 1938.

 The plot of Oh, Mr Porter was loosely based on the Arnold Ridley play The Ghost Train.
 The title was taken from Oh!
 Mr Porter, a music hall song.